RISDON COVE HISTORY

 In the year 2010 focus was again placed on Bowen's Memorial and Risdon Cove.
 In May of that year, deep trenches were made behind the memorial disturbing important and significant archaeological material dating back to 1803.
 The TAC also planned a school (although their Council planning application stated Health Care Centre to be erected on the site, obstructing public access to the Memorial.
 Objections were lodged and the original plans were withdrawn by the TAC's developer.
 They are reapplying.
 A letter to the new Heritage Minister, David O'Byrne, was sent expressing concern over the latest developments at Risdon Cove.
 Mr O'Byrne said that he is aware of the situation and of the vandalism which has occurred with the Bowen Memorial.
 We shall see what eventuates in this very sorry tale.

 In May 2010, the site surrounding the Bowen Memorial was shockingly disturbed by a bull-dozer, unearthing valuable archaeological material dating from colonial times.
-Despite approaches to Mr Michael Lynch, Chairman of the Tasmanian Heritage Commission and to Mr David O'Byrne, State Minister for Heritage about this matter, they have chosen to ignore the concerns and do nothing.
+Despite approaches to Mr Michael Lynch, Chairman of the Tasmanian Heritage Commission (THC) and to Mr David O'Byrne, State Minister for Heritage about this matter, they chose to ignore the concerns and did nothing.
+In the year 2014 dialogue is still taking place with the THC.
+Minutes of the THC clearly show that they have been aware of the diggings and admit they were illegal, but the THC has chosen to do nothing and not to act against the TAC.

 Approval for a school to be erected on the historical site was given by the Clarence City Council, with three Councilmen opposing, Doug Chipman, Richard James, Don Cuisick.
 The school could have been built on land over looking the site.
 In its present location it will impinge upon the visual view of the Bowen Monument, quite apart from invading territory when one walks to the monument.
 Fencing arrangements of the school and drainage are also a concern.
 Despite these objections the Clarence City Council chose to ignore them.